e271828e/Flight.jl/docs/notes/design/framework_spec.md

   mapping that has drifted onto an unenumerated face is a diagnosable anomaly (`OutOfClaimEntry`), never a silent write, claimed or not.
 - **Computed** — the binding declares `is_greedy(b) = true` ([§11.6][s11-6]) and the
-  framework computes the claim at attach: all root input faces minus the union of the rostered claims, the unclaimed complement at that instant.
+  framework computes the claim at attach: all root-input faces minus the union of the rostered claims, the unclaimed complement at that instant.
   This is the shipped GUI's claim ([§11.7][s11-7]) — everything unclaimed, without configuration.
 It is disjoint from every incumbent claim by construction, so